benjamincrozat/content/posts/php-laravel-print-array.md

 dd($array);
 ```

-It also accepts an infinity of arguments:
+It also accepts an infinite number of arguments:

 ```php
 dd($a, $b, $c, $d, $e, …);
 ```